neutrons/TAVI/docs/source/design/index.rst

 Software Architecture
 ++++++++++++++++++++++

-Information, diagrams and flowcharts are included about the various components of the Hyspecppt tool.
+Information, diagrams and flowcharts are included about the various components of the Tavi tool.
 Please make sure to
 review and adhere to these guidelines when contributing to the project.